Madministrator/steganography/README.txt

 As a Steganographer, I want to retrieve a .txt file from an image so that I can read it.
   Confirmation: Given an image that has undergone steganography with a .txt file.
 Retreive the text from the image and display it on screen.
   Weeks: 2

+ Nicholas LaBelle
+ As a Steganographer I want a simple and elagant interface to select my image and hidden file so that I don't accidentally select the wrong files. weeks 2
+ As a Mobile User, I want to be able to use the steganography app via a phone weeks 2